MicrosoftDocs/azure-ai-docs/articles/search/search-security-enable-roles.md

 # Enable or disable role-based access control in Azure AI Search

-Azure AI Search uses [key-based authentication](search-security-api-keys.md) by default, but it fully supports Microsoft Entra ID authentication and authorization for all control plane and data plane operations through role-based access controls.
+Azure AI Search uses [key-based authentication](search-security-api-keys.md) by default, but it fully supports Microsoft Entra ID authentication and authorization for all control plane and data plane operations through Azure role-based access control (RBAC).

 Before you can assign roles for authorized data plane access to Azure AI Search, you must enable role-based access control on your search service.
 Roles for service administration (control plane) are built in and can't be enabled or disabled.